pymc-devs/pytensor/doc/extending/pipeline.rst

 Overview of the compilation pipeline
 ====================================

-Once one has an Aesara graph, they can use :func:`aesara.function` to compile a function that will perform the computations modeled by the graph in Python, C, Numba, or JAX.
+Once one has an Pytensor graph, they can use :func:`pytensor.function` to compile a function that will perform the computations modeled by the graph in Python, C, Numba, or JAX.

-More specifically, :func:`aesara.function` takes a list of input and output :ref:`Variables <variable>` that define the precise sub-graphs that correspond to the desired computations.
+More specifically, :func:`pytensor.function` takes a list of input and output :ref:`Variables <variable>` that define the precise sub-graphs that correspond to the desired computations.

-Here is an overview of the various steps that are taken during the compilation performed by :func:`aesara.function`.
+Here is an overview of the various steps that are taken during the compilation performed by :func:`pytensor.function`.

 Step 1 - Create a :class:`FunctionGraph`